astronomer/airflow-guides/guides/managing-dependencies.md

 ## Trigger Rules

-In Airflow, when you set dependencies between tasks the default behavior is for a task to be run only when all upstream tasks have succeeded.
-However, you have many other options for when a task gets run that you can control using [trigger rules](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html#concepts-trigger-rules).
+When you set dependencies between tasks, Airflow's default behavior is to run a task only when all upstream tasks have succeeded.
+However, you can change this default behavior using [trigger rules](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html#concepts-trigger-rules).

 The options available are:

-- **all_success:** (default) all upstream tasks have succeeded
+- **all_success:** (default) The task runs only when all upstream tasks have succeeded.
-- **all_failed:** all upstream tasks are in a failed or upstream\_failed state
+- **all_failed:** The task runs only when all upstream tasks are in a failed or upstream\_failed state.
-- **all_done:** all upstream tasks are done with their execution
+- **all_done:** The task runs once all upstream tasks are done with their execution.
-- **one_failed:** runs as soon as at least one upstream task has failed, it does not wait for all upstream tasks to be completed
+- **one_failed:** The task runs as soon as at least one upstream task has failed.
-- **one_success:** runs as soon as at least one upstream task has succeeded, it does not wait for all upstream tasks to be completed
+- **one_success:** The task runs as soon as at least one upstream task has succeeded.
-- **dummy:** dependencies are just for show, trigger at will
+- **dummy:** Dependencies are just for show, trigger at will.

 ### Branching and Trigger Rules